 (3) Driver had a blood alcohol concentration of .08 % or above.

 Most DUI prosecutions also involve hearings under the Administrative Per Se laws with the DMV.
 The Admin Per Se prosecution is civil in nature and can not result in jail or fines but instead only results in a loss of the driving privilege through DUI License Suspension or DUI License Revocation.
 The court conviction in itself can have driver’s license consequences.
-Full analysis of the driver’s license consequences must include discussion of both APS hearing and a court conviction.
-Here, I explain the consequences of a first offense DUI arrest/conviction on the driver’s license.
+Full analysis of the driver’s license consequences must include a discussion of both an APS hearing and a court conviction.
+Here, I explain the consequences of a first-offense DUI arrest/conviction on the driver’s license.